GrossQueryChecker: Don't get surprised by query performance in production!

 - May 14, 2013

 Ever been woken up at 3am by a misbehaving database query?
-Jenni S., Yelp’s star DBA, walks us through Yelp’s system to prevent such rude awakenings.
+Jenni S., Yelp’s MySQL DBA, walks us through Yelp’s system to prevent such rude awakenings.

 Here at Yelp, we push multiple times a day.
 We do this safely and surely with our process of code review, integration, automated testing, and extensive monitoring.
 I think that we’re all used to the idea of automated testing for our code, but what about the queries generated by the application against the database?